rhiot/rhiot/docs/readme.md

 ### AMQP cloudlet quickstart

 The AMQP cloudlet quickstart can be used as a base for the fat-jar AMQP microservices.
+If you wanna create a simple backend application capable of exposing AMQP-endpoint and handling the AMQP-based communication, the AMQT cloudlet quickstart is the best way to start your development efforts.

 #### Creating and running the AMQP cloudlet project